isabellaelise/Cookbook-of-Heroes/Arepas.md

 ## Procedure

 Translation of Oscar's official recipe:
-1.Put the flour in a bowl and add the water, mixing little by little until the dough has a smooth texture, add the butter and salt and continue kneading.
+1. Put the flour in a bowl and add the water, mixing little by little until the dough has a smooth texture, add the butter and salt and continue kneading.
 The dough is ready when you can form a ball and it does not stick to your hand.
-2.Make balls of the preferred size (BN: this amount we usually turn into 2 arepas).
+2. Make balls of the preferred size (BN: this amount we usually turn into 2 arepas).
 For each arepa, make two flat disks and sandwich the cheese between them, forming a solid pancake.
 Seal edges well and let rest.
 4. When all the "pastries" are finished, they are put to roast on a hot and greased surface.
 They are left about 15 minutes until they are golden and crisp.
 Turned over to roast both sides.
 5. Serve hot and accompanied by a little more butter on top and a little more salt.
 Or fill them to taste.